||To provide a limited

 - pray and work.
 Benedictines pray and work in community.

-The day is centered on daily Eucharist and the Divine
+The day is centered on the Divine

 Office as well as Lectio Divina and spiritual reading.